I’ve met quite a few people who think they cannot apply for Social Security disability. Sometimes this is true. Sometimes not.

 🌺 Option Three: Follow the Regs

 If you are poor, but you are told you cannot apply for SSI, something has gone wrong!
 It may be something really simple.
 Like maybe your bank account is just $1 too high.
 Or maybe you have too many cars.
 Check out Regulations that Make SSI Stop or Start and Ten Common Reasons SSI Might be Denied

 You can check your earnings record.
 Make sure all your work is appearing there.
 If anything is missing and you add it in now, you may become eligible!!
 The chart on this website will show you how close you are to qualifying.
 Correcting errors can be difficult, if you run into problems you may wish to contact your congressperson for help.

 🌺 Option Five: Get Extra Credit

 You need a certain amount of work credits to qualify SSDI.
 Sometimes someone is only one credit away.
 Or just half a credit.
 In these situations, many lawyers recommend to wait until you have earned more credits and then apply.
+Sometimes a small job working at home a few hours per week can be enough to make the difference.
 You can figure out how many more credits you need and then you can learn How to Get Extra Credit

 🌺 Option Six: Go Back in Time

 Work credits expire.
 If you had enough credits but they expired, you may be able to be approved disability if you can show that you became disabled before the expiration date.
 You can check to see when your credits expired and then you can learn how to go back in time.